hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 <hr />
 </details>

-### SAM (Sequence Alignment Map)
+### SAM (Sequence Alignment Map) file format

 Alignment information is stored within SAM files.
+Here, we briefly describe the SAM file, but encourage you to explore [this lesson](file_formats_reference.md) for more in depth detail.

-There are two main parts of components to a SAM file are:
+There are **two main components** to a SAM file are:

-- Header section
+* Header section
+  * This section contains various bits of information pertinent to the file.
+Some examples include: sequence information (`@SQ`), read groups (`@RG`), history of programs/tools (`@PG`) used to make the SAM file.
-- Alignment section
+* Alignment section

-#### Header section

-The header section of a SAM file has several parts.

-- **Metadata `@HD`** - This is the first line of the SAM file and begins with `@HD`.
-It is optional, but it will usually have information about format version of the SAM file and the way the alignments are organized (the sort order).
-We will discuss sort order more when we discuss [processing alignment files](06_alignment_file_processing.md#sorting-and-removing-duplicates).

-- **Sequence `@SQ`** - This section of the header enumerates the sequence names (`SN`) included in the reference used for the alignment and their lengths (`LN`).
-One nice use of these fields, is if you ever have to evaluate the reference sequence used in an alignment, you can see which sequences were included in the alignment.
-This is particularly relevant if you make a custom reference.

-- **Read Group `@RG`** - This section of the header provides the read group metadata.
-This can include information on the sample, platform used for sequencing, platform unit, etc. We will discuss read groups more below and briefly when during [alignment processing](06_alignment_file_processing.md#pipeline-for-processing-alignment-file-with-picard) in case you need to add or alter a read group.

-- **Program `@PG`** - This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`) and the version number (`VN`) of the programs used.
-This can be helpful when trying to recreate an alignment file if the alignment command isn't availible to you.

-- **Comments `@CO`** - This section is rarely used and just contains comments regarding the alignment file.
-We will not be adding comments to our alignments, but once the SAM file has been converted to its binary equivalent (BAM), you can use `Picard` (a tool developed by the Broad Institute that we will use extensively in this workshop) to add comments using the [`AddCommentsToBam`](https://broadinstitute.github.io/picard/command-line-overview.html#AddCommentsToBam) package.
+  * Stores alignment data for reads that have attempted to be aligned.
+  * Each row correponds to a single read
+  * Columns/fields are separated by the tab delimiter of information are briefly described in the lesson below.

-#### Alignment Section
+#### Alignment section

-The alignment section of a SAM file stores alignment data for reads that have attempted to be aligned (sometimes also referred to as mapped) to a reference sequence, such as a reference genome or transcriptome.
-They also store information on reads that were unable to be aligned to the reference sequence.
 Each line in this section corresponds to a single read.
 Each line has 11 mandatory fields (columns) with additional optional fields.
 The fields are:

 |  Field Name  | Description |
 |--------------|-------------|